-Based on the processing, it is natural that cultured buttermilk is much more acidic, with a pH value falling in the range of 4.41-4.83 (2).
+Based on the processing, it is natural that cultured buttermilk is much more acidic, with a pH value falling in the range of 4.41 to 4.83 (2).

 Another way of measuring acidity is by looking at the potential renal acid load (PRAL).
 The PRAL value shows how much acid or base the food produces inside the body.

-The PRAL value for milk has been calculated to be 0.1, making it slightly acidic, whereas buttermilk has a neutral PRAL value of -0.1.
+The PRAL value for milk has been calculated to be 0.1, making it slightly acid-producing, whereas buttermilk has a neutral PRAL value of -0.1.

 When choosing dairy products on a weight loss diet, it’s important to pay attention to the fat content of the food.
 Low-fat milk and buttermilk can be easily found in most stores.
-Naturally, low-fat dairy contains less calories when compared to whole.
+Naturally, low-fat dairy contains fewer calories when compared to whole-fat.

 Milk and buttermilk have very similar macronutrient compositions.
 Milk is only a little higher in calories and fats.

-Other studies have similarly concluded that a high intake of dairy fat was associated with a lower risk of central obesity (4, 5).
+Other studies have similarly concluded that a high dairy fat intake was associated with a lower risk of central obesity (4, 5).

-A study concluded that dairy consumption was associated with a lower risk of mortality and major cardiovascular disease events (6).
+A study concluded that dairy consumption was associated with lower mortality risk and major cardiovascular disease events (6).

-Another research summarised that while full-fat dairy products did not increase heart disease risk, they did not decrease the risk either (7).
+Another research summarised that while full-fat dairy products did not increase heart disease risk, they did not decrease it either (7).

-Milk polar lipids, that can be found in buttermilk, can improve cardiometabolic health by lowering several lipid cardiovascular markers, mainly through reducing the absorption of cholesterol from the intestines (11).
-Consumption of buttermilk reduces levels of cholesterol and triglycerides in the blood (12).
+Milk polar lipids, found in buttermilk, can improve cardiometabolic health by lowering several lipid cardiovascular markers, mainly through reducing cholesterol absorption from the intestines (13).
+Consumption of buttermilk reduces levels of cholesterol and triglycerides in the blood (14).

 Milk and buttermilk are both low glycemic index foods.

-Fermented dairy products, such as buttermilk, were linked to a lower fasting plasma glucose and hemoglobin A1c.
-Overall, there is a strong and relatively consistent body of accumulating evidence indicating that dairy products may significantly reduce the risk of type 2 diabetes and likely in a dose-response manner (16).
+Fermented dairy products, such as buttermilk, were linked to lower fasting plasma glucose and hemoglobin A1C.
+Overall, there is a strong and relatively consistent body of accumulating evidence indicating that dairy products may significantly reduce the risk of type 2 diabetes and likely in a dose-response manner (18).

-Studies have shown an inverse association between milk consumption and the risk of colorectal and bladder cancer.
-However, due to the high calcium levels milk may also increase the risk of prostate cancer (17).
+Studies have shown an inverse association between milk consumption and colorectal and bladder cancer risk.
+However, due to the high calcium levels, milk may also increase the risk of prostate cancer (19).

-The intake of fermented dairy products, such as buttermilk, has significantly decreased the risk of bladder cancer, colorectal cancer and esophageal cancer (18).
+The intake of fermented dairy products, such as buttermilk, has significantly decreased the risk of bladder cancer, colorectal cancer, and esophageal cancer (20).

-Buttermilk is a rich source of a compound called milk fat globule membrane, that has been studied to have selective antiproliferative effects on cancer cells (19).
+Buttermilk is a rich source of a compound called milk fat globule membrane that has been studied to have selective antiproliferative effects on cancer cells (21).

 Downsides and Risks

-Lactose intolerance is a disorder, during which the sugar lactose does not get absorbed or digested through the intestines.
-Symptoms may appear within a few hours of consuming food that contains lactose, and include bloating, gas, diarrhea, nausea and abdominal pain.
+Lactose intolerance is a disorder during which the sugar lactose does not get absorbed or digested through the intestines.
+Symptoms may appear within a few hours of consuming lactose-containing foods and include bloating, gas, diarrhea, nausea, and abdominal pain.

-The main sugar found in both milk and buttermilk is lactose, therefore, people with lactose intolerance should refrain from using these products.
-Milk is higher in sugars and, consequently, lactose, compared to buttermilk.
+The primary sugar found in both milk and buttermilk is lactose.
+Therefore, people with lactose intolerance should refrain from using these products.
+Milk is higher in sugars and, consequently, lactose compared to buttermilk.

-In contrast to the studies mentioned above, one research found that a high dairy consumption may be associated with a lower insulin sensitivity and, therefore, a greater insulin resistance, potentially increasing the risk of type 2 diabetes (20).
+In contrast to the studies mentioned above, one research found that high dairy consumption may be associated with lower insulin sensitivity and, therefore, greater insulin resistance, potentially increasing the risk of type 2 diabetes (24).

-A high consumption of whole milk may also increase the risk of prostate and ovarian cancer (22).
+High consumption of whole milk may also increase the risk of prostate and ovarian cancer (26).